dcomtois/summarytools/README.md

 Output successfully written to file D:\Documents\iris_dfSummary.html
 ```

-**Note** `The escape.pipes=TRUE` argument makes it so that Pandoc, in converting to alternative formats, handles correctly multiline cells in dfSummary tables.
+**Note** The "escape.pipes=TRUE" argument makes it so that **Pandoc**, in converting to alternative formats, handles correctly multiline cells in `dfSummary()` reports.

 ## Customizing output

-Some attributes attached to _summarytools_ objects can be modified in order to change one of the elements displayed -- this is most usefull when generating _html_ reports.
-In particular, you may want to change `df.name`, `var.name` or `date`.
+Some attributes attached to **summarytools** objects can be modified in order to change one of the elements displayed -- this is most usefull when generating _html_ reports.
+In particular, you may want to change "df.name", "var.name" or "date".
 To do so, you would use _R_'s `attr()` function in the following manner:

 ```r
 > attr(my.freq.table, "df.name") <- "The IRIS Dataframe"